Indianapolis Police on Trial for Tasing, Suffocating Musical Prodigy to Death

 Herman Whitfield III was naked and unarmed while experiencing a mental crisis in his parents’ Indianapolis home.
 His parents called 911 to get an ambulance.
 Instead of medical personnel, six Indianapolis Metropolitan Police (IMPD) officers — Steven Sanchez, Adam Ahmad, Matthew Virt, Dominique Clark, Jordan Bull, and Nicholas Mathew — showed up in pairs and killed Herman III within 15 minutes.
 Herman III had no criminal record.

-While Ahmad and Sanchez face trial, none of the officers involved have faced disciplinary action by the IMPD and two have been promoted.
+While Ahmad and Sanchez face trial on paid administrative duty, none of the officers involved have faced disciplinary action by the IMPD and two have been promoted.
 Dominique Clark was promoted to sergeant and Matthew Virt got promoted to detective.

 Herman’s family has demanded all six officers involved be fired and charged with killing Herman III and violating his civil rights along with the rights of his parents.
 The family has filed a wrongful death lawsuit (pdf) against IMPD and a federal lawsuit for violating the rights of Herman III’s parents.